-In establishing the compensation programs for the Named Executives (as defined herein), the HRS Committee monitors compensation trends within the mining industry and seeks input from external advisors as required and may also conduct comparative studies.
-The HRS Committee also monitors Shareholders' feedback on compensation, including the results of the annual advisory vote on compensation received from Shareholders.
-One of the key responsibilities of the HRS Committee is to ensure that such compensation will allow the Corporation to attract and retain senior individuals to develop and execute the strategic plan of the Corporation to maximize Shareholder value.
+In establishing the compensation programs for the Named Executives, the HR Committee monitors compensation trends within the mining industry and seeks input from external advisors as required and may also conduct comparative studies.
+The HR Committee also monitors Shareholders' feedback on compensation, including the results of the annual advisory vote on compensation received from Shareholders.
+One of the key responsibilities of the HR Committee is to ensure that such compensation will allow the Corporation to attract and retain senior individuals to develop and execute the strategic plan of the Corporation to maximize Shareholder value.

-In addition, the HRS Committee monitors and reviews the inherent risks related to the compensation program.
+In addition, the HR Committee monitors and reviews the inherent risks related to the compensation program.
 To date, the Corporation has generally been able to attract and retain Management talent to develop and execute its value creation plan.